 Call of Duty League, Hearthstone Esports and Overwatch League will be streamed exclusively on YouTube in future following a landmark deal between Activision Blizzard and Google.
 The multi-year deal was billed as “a wide-ranging strategic relationship” that will also see Google Cloud provide hosting infrastructure for Activision Blizzard.

 Jacques Erasmus, chief information officer at the video gaming powerhouse, said the partnership with Google will drive next-gen innovation in the industry.
-He hailed the Silicon Valley giant’s highly reliable global footprint, advanced data analytics, AI capabilities, and commitment to open source.
+He hailed the Silicon Valley giant’s highly reliable global footprint, advanced data analytics, AI capabilities, and commitment to open source as well as an extremely fast bitrate.

 “Google Cloud’s best-in-class infrastructure gives us the confidence to deliver great entertainment to our fans around the world,” said Erasmus.